schaapkabap/address-checker/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-For Woocommerce to check the addresses in The Netherlands.
-After the checkout page validate the Address Checker the Address data.
-Only for in The Netherlands.
+For Woocommerce plug-in.
+To check the addresses in The Netherlands.
+After the checkout page validate the Address Checker the Addresses data.
+Only ussage for in The Netherlands.

 == Description ==
-Checks the address fields in woocommerce in the checkout.
-The validation before paying.
+Checks the address fields of Woocommerce by the checkout.

 Note.
-This tested and works only in The Netherlands.
+This has only been tested in the Netherlands.
 In the future their be more Country's working on this plugin

 == Installation ==
 1. Install Address Checker either via the WordPress.org plugin directory, or by uploading the files to your